Yosemite Hikes masthead (Washburn Point)

 Can I climb/hike Half Dome when the cables are down?

 There won't be a ranger at the base of the cable route to stop you from going.
-But we recommend strongly against it.
+But it's a really bad idea.
 When the cables come down, they're not actually removed from the mountain.
 The poles that hold them up at waist level for handy gripping are removed from their sockets, and the cables lie flat (although "nearly vertical" would probably be more descriptive than "flat") against the side of Half Dome for the winter.
 The cable route is difficult and dangerous when the cables are up, and doubly so when they're down.
 A hiker died attempting to climb Half Dome with the cables down in the fall of 2006, and another fell and died in April of 2007.
-It makes us nervous just to think about somebody doing this, so if only for our sake: please don't try.
+With the cables down, the Half Dome ascent becomes the province of climbers, not hikers.

 Which route should I take?

-The Mist Trail route is the shortest and most scenic, and our personal favorite.
+The Mist Trail route is the shortest and most scenic, and deservedly the most popular.
 The Muir Trail route is about 1.5 miles (2.4 km) longer each way, but less steep, and might be a better choice if you've got balky knees.
-The Muir Trail route starts from the same trailhead as the Mist Trail, departs from it almost a mile into the hike (just after you cross the bridge that gives you your first glimpse of Vernal Falls - the turnoff is well marked), and rejoins it again at the top of Nevada Falls.
+It might also be preferable if you're hiking at night during peak runoff season - getting soaked with spray is way more fun during the day, when you'll dry out quickly.
+The Muir Trail route starts from the same trailhead as the Mist Trail, departs from it almost a mile into the hike (just after you cross the bridge that gives you your first glimpse of Vernal Fall - the turnoff is well marked), and rejoins it again at the top of Nevada Fall.

 The Glacier Point route has less climbing than the previous two routes, but, due to its length, is probably still more difficult.
 It also means you'll be ending your very long day with a couple miles of uphill switchbacks as you climb to Glacier Point from Illilouette Falls, a prospect you're likely to regret.